apache/cloudberry-site/docs/sys-admin/backup-and-restore/index.md

 title: Backup and Restore Overview
 ---

-# Backup and restore overview
+# Backup and Restore Overview

 Apache Cloudberry offers both parallel and non-parallel methods for database backups and restores.
 Parallel operations handle large systems efficiently because each segment host writes data to its local disk at the same time.
 Non-parallel operations, however, transfer all data over the network to the coordinator, which then writes it to its storage.
 This method not only concentrates I/O on a single host but also requires the coordinator to have enough local disk space for the entire database.